-User experience should be a consideration during any IT project, but it is especially important during ERP software selection.
-End-users across departments and across generations will use the new software.
-You have a lot of people to please as the software will touch every part of your organization.
+User experience is an important consideration during ERP selection as end-users across departments and across generations will use the new software.
+You have a lot of people to please.

 The influence of the Millennial generation isn’t relegated to its size – its unique characteristics also contribute to its power.
 Millennials are “digital natives,” meaning they’ve never known life without digital technology.
 This unique characteristic makes them critical of technology that doesn’t meet their expectations.

 For example, Millennials expect software to be intuitive, much like their favorite social media platforms.
 Their familiarity with social media also primes them to expect software features that promote collaboration.

 They also expect accessibility – your ERP software better be mobile-friendly.
 If it takes more than two clicks to navigate somewhere, they may throw their laptop across the room.

 If you want to gauge the more specific needs of your workforce, you can conduct anonymous surveys, encouraging employees to provide honest answers.